PDM4AR/exercises/docs/01-helloworld.md

 For example, if you want to submit your solution for exercise 1 (after implementing a solution): commit and push your changes with the following message:
 ```[submit][01] luky solution?```
-After a few minutes you should see your summary results directly on the github feedback branch.
+After a few minutes you should see your summary results directly on the Github pull request named Feedback.

-**Important**: your grade for the upcoming exercises will depend *only* on the last valid submission that you make for that specific exercise.
+**Important**: your grade for the upcoming exercises will depend *only* on the ***last valid*** submission that you make for that specific exercise.
 Make sure to extensively test locally your solution before submitting it.